Samuel-Dainton/portfolio-project-1/README.md

 ## Bugs

-The logo (id="logo") doesn't inherit the text color from the body so I had to define it in the id's css.
+The logo (class="logo" <a>) doesn't inherit the text color from the body so I had to define it in the class's css.

 ### Solved Bugs

 ### Remaining Bugs